ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 # How to Start the Solution
-The solution can be executed in two ways:
+The solution can be launched in two ways:
 1. **Execution with local LLM**: The simplest way to test the solution components.
 It uses a local OLLAMA model and does not require access to external services and API keys.
 Please note, the local LLM shows average or even _poor_ performance and quality for generating German responses.
 To achieve better results, use the next option.

 1. **Execution with online LLM**: The recommended way to test the solution.
 It uses the AWS LLM service and requires an AWS account and API keys.